 Ctesiphon arch within the later-built palace.(3)

 The Christians were forced to convert to Judaism or Zoroastrianism or die.
-During the next campaign, Shah Khusrau conquered Egypt, Syria, Iraq, and Asia minor before he, too, was stopped at Constantinople.
+During the next campaigns, Shah Khusrau conquered Egypt, Syria, Iraq, and Asia Minor before he, too, was stopped at Constantinople.
 The walled city-island of Tyre also held out.

-In 629, Heraclius, his wife, and his niece [the widow of the Royal Boar] set out from Constantinople for Jerusalem.
-They were transporting the True Cross.
+In 629, Heraclius, his wife and niece [the widow of the Royal Boar] set out from Constantinople for Jerusalem.
+They were transporting the True Cross and the other relics.
 In preparation for his arrival, Heraclius had a golden gate built for himself in Jerusalem.
-[Today, the exquisite gate, which was walled up during Medieval times, is considered by Jews, Christians and Muslims to be the mystical portal that the Messiah will pass through when he returns on the Day of Judgment.]
-Heraclius, dressed resplendently, arrived to the gate on 21 March 630.
+[Today, the exquisite gate, which was walled up during Medieval times, is considered by Jews, Christians, and Muslims to be the mystical portal that the Messiah will pass through when he returns on the Day of Judgment.]
+Heraclius, dressed resplendently, arrived to the gate on March 21, 630.
 However, the gate mysteriously would not open.
 Only when Heraclius took off his fancy robes, so he did not appear to be replacing the Messiah, was he allowed to travel through the gate.

 The Golden Gate of Jerusalem, 2009.
 Wikipedia Commons.(4)

-Once inside, Heraclius returned the True Cross to the Church of the Holy Sepulcher, which he also rebuilt.
-All Jews found in Jerusalem were expelled, massacred, or forced into conversion.
+Once inside, Heraclius returned the True Cross and other relics to the Church of the Holy Sepulcher, which he also rebuilt.
+Then he expelled, massacred, or forced into conversion every Jew found in Jerusalem.
 The Jews will not control the Temple again for 1,350 years.

 - “The Church of the Holy Sepulcher-Jerusalem,” attributed to http://www.flickr.com/photos/jlascar/10350972756/in/set-72157636698118263/.
 Licensed under CC BY 2.0 via Wikimedia Commons: https://commons.wikimedia.org/wiki/File: